oliverstickel/oliverstickel.github.io/index.md

 As a thesis advisor and co-advisor, I have accompanied about 8 Bachelor and Master Students along their paths to graduation.
 Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
 Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical vocational college.

 Nowadays, I'm less involved in structured, academic teaching but mostly teach and learn whatever is needed to help many different Makerspace community members from (many different) disciplines with their - many different - projects.
+I also deliver lots of safety introductions and basic orientation courses for rapid prototyping machines and infrastructure.

 ## Awards and honors